BountyProtocol/BountyProtocol/README.md

 # The Soul-System Protocol

-A composible architecture for representing society
+Composible architecture for representing society

 ## Overview